List of Victorious characters: David and Holly Vega

-David and Holly Vega (portrayed by Jim Pirri and Jennifer Carta) are the parents of Tori and Trina.
+David and Holly Vega (portrayed by Jim Pirri and Jennifer Carta respectively) are the parents of Tori and Trina.
 David works as a police officer while Holly's job was never revealed.

-They appear in "Pilot", "The Birthweek Song", "Sleepover at Sikowitz's", "Locked Up", and "Jade Gets Crushed" though their mother appeared in "Robarazzi", "A Film by Dale Squires", "Helen Back Again", "Driving Tori Crazy", "Tori Goes Platinum", "Crazy Ponnie", "Cell Block", "The Bad Roommate" and "Star Spangled-Tori", and their dad appears in "Freak the Freak Out" and "Car, Rain and Fire".

 They were shown to be loving at times, but mostly were neglectful as they were never home and went on lavish getaways without their daughters.
 When they were there, they often neglected Trina and Tori's needs, and were absent when it came to parental responsibilities.
-For example, in "Freak the Freak Out", Trina gets her wisdom teeth removed and their parents decide to go out of town to Santa Barbra so they would not have to take care of her, knowing she would get violent.
-Due to these factors, Trina and Tori were the ones who had to take care of themseleves since their parents weren't doing so.
+For example, in "Freak the Freak Out", Trina gets her wisdom teeth removed and their parents decide to go out of town to Santa Barbara, California so they would not have to take care of her, knowing she would get violent.
+Due to these factors, Trina and Tori were the ones who had to take care of themselves since their parents weren't doing so.
 Tori likes to point out at times that her father is a cop, usually to get Sinjin back off of her, but also to others, especially if someone is annoying her.
-David Vega works with the LAPD and is originally from Puerto Rico.
+David Vega works with the LAPD.

-It was pointed out on multiple occasions that Holly Vega was unhappy with her marriage as it was hinted that she was having an affair with her husband's partner, Gary.
-The couple never got a divorce as the couple's home in the Hollywood hills, which they shared with their daughters was purchased by Holly's family as a wedding present.
-It's hinted that the family is wealthy due to the mother's wealthy family, however Holy and David's side of the family was never seen or heard of during the show's entire run.
+It was hinted that Holly Vega was having an affair with her husband's colleague, Gary.